What is the Best Approach to Challenge the Requirements Under FAR 52.219-9? Minimize the Chance of Noncompliance and

-A common hurdle for bidders when developing FAR 52.219-9 small business subcontracting plan requirements s whether there are actual contractors that are available to do the work.
-Others fear that when they submit the requirement in their bid, whether the Agency could terminate them for failure to meet the subcontracting requirements.
+A common hurdle for bidders when developing FAR 52.219-9 small business subcontracting organization requirements s whether there are actual contractors that are available to do the work.
+Others fear that when they submit the requirement in their bid, whether the Agency could terminate them for failure to meet the requirements.

 These are valid concerns.
 However, Small Business Subcontracting Plans should be viewed as goals.
 Large businesses can run into problems when they do not in good faith try to meet those goals.
 Be aware that the SBA has issued new rules about FAR 52.219-9 subcontracting plan requirements.